Second City comedy theatre for sale, 2nd time in 60 years

 Second City is co-owned by Alexander and D’Arcy Stuart, although its president, Steve Johnston, also has a small equity share.
 When he stepped down, Alexander said he was going to sell his half of the theatre.
 The two decided rather than try to sell about half of the institution, it makes more sense to market the entire operation.
 The theatre was sold once before in the years after Bernie Sahlins, Howard Alk and Paul Sills launched the comedy theatre in 1959.

-The theatre has several arms beyond its mainstage theatres in Chicago and Toronto, including a long-standing comedy training school, a film school and a corporate division that has maintained much of its revenue by offering online training and education to clients.
+The theatre has several arms beyond its mainstage theatres, including a long-standing comedy training school, a film school and a corporate division that has maintained much of its revenue by offering online training and education to clients.

-Second City was an early training ground for “Saturday Night Live” players including John Belushi, Dan Aykroyd, Gilda Radner and Chris Redd, among other comedy stars.
-The company produced the “SCTV” TV series in the 1970s and ’80s.
+This report by The Canadian Press was first published Oct.
+7, 2020.